ankurchouhan/Git_and_github_branches/README.md

 ---

-## 💡 CI/ CD Deployments for Team Collabs
+## 💡 CI/CD Deployments for Team Collaborations

-By completing this project, you’ll master:
+This project provides a scalable CI/CD pipeline setup designed to simplify team-based development workflows.
+It integrates continuous integration, testing, and automated deployment for collaborative projects hosted on GitHub.

 - ✅ Branch creation & version isolation
 - ✅ Rebasing for a clean commit history